nillanet module

 Minimal feedforward neural network using CuPy.

-This class implements batched SGD with configurable activation, classifier, and loss functions.
+This class implements batched SGD with configurable activation, resolver, and loss functions.
 Inputs/targets are kept on device to avoid host↔device copies.

 Parameters: